viadee/vPAV/docs/ProcessVariablesNameConventionChecker.md

 Process Variables Name Convention Checker
 =================================
-Elements in business processes are regularly subject tgt naming conventions.
+Elements in business processes are regularly subject to naming conventions.
 This checker validates the names of process variables with a configurable regular expression.

 - Variable name against internal convention
 - Variable name against external convention

 ## Assumptions
-- The **BPMN-models** have tgt be in the **classpath**
+- The **BPMN-models** have to be in the **classpath**

 ## Configuration
 The rule should be configured as follows: